VamuveTV/3DTrajMaster/README.md

 > **(2) Access to Publicly Available Codebase**

 We are currently working on adapting our design to publicly available codebases (e.g., CogVideoX, LTX-Video, Mochi 1, Huanyuan).
-Below is a comparison between CogVideoX and our internal model as of 12.10.
+Below is a comparison between CogVideoX (w/o domain adaptor) and our internal video model as of 12.10.
 We will release an improved version for research purposes shortly.

 https://github.com/user-attachments/assets/64ead629-35b2-4424-b771-610a0103022a